 On receipt of a referral from the Line Manager/Head of School/Function, the Health & Safety Office will arrange a private meeting with the staff member/student Discuss concerns with the staff member/student, and explain the reason(s) for referring them to the Occupational Health Physician.
 The staff member/student must sign off a file note detailing all matters discussed and give written consent to (i) referral and (ii) their Line Manager/Head of School/Function being informed

 Complete the referral form and ensure that all relevant documentation is attached to the referral.
-For example, sickness absence data, incident report form, details of any relevant one-to-one discussions, relevant risk assessment etc
+For example, sickness absence data, incident report form, details of any relevant one-to-one discussions, relevant risk assessment etc.

 Ensure that all written information is in black ink and written in clear legible format and that all information given is factual.